-Arctic climate is affected by three modes of variability: NAO (Section 14.5.1), PDO (Section 14.7.3) and AMO (Section 14.7.6).
-The NAO index correlates positively with temperatures in the northeastern Eurasian sector, and correlates negatively with temperatures in the Baffin Bay and Canadian Archipelago, but exhibits little relationship with central Arctic temperatures (Polyakov et al., 2003).
+Arctic climate is affected by three modes of variability: NAO (Section 14.5.1), PDO (Section 14.7.5), and AMO (Section 14.7.6).
+The NAO index is positively correlated with temperatures in the northeastern Eurasian sector, and negatively correlated with temperatures in the Baffin Bay and Canadian Archipelago, but exhibits little relationship with central Arctic temperatures (Polyakov et al., 2003).
 The PDO plays a role in temperature variability of Alaska and the Yukon (Hartmann and Wendler, 2005).
 The AMO is positively associated with SST throughout the Arctic (Chylek et al., 2009; Levitus et al., 2009; Chylek et al., 2010) (Mahajan et al., 2011).
-ETCs are also mainly responsible for winter precipitation in the region (see Table 14.3).
+Extratropical Cyclones are also mainly responsible for winter precipitation in the region (see Table 14.3).

-The surface and lower troposphere in the Arctic and surrounding land areas show regional warming over the past three decades of about 1°C per decade-significantly greater than the global mean trend (Figures 2.22 and 2.25).
+The surface and lower troposphere in the Arctic and surrounding land areas show regional warming over the past three decades of about 1°C/decade-significantly greater than the global mean trend (Figures 2.22 and

+2.25).
 According to temperature reconstructions, this signal is highly unusual: Temperatures averaged over the Arctic over the past few decades are significantly higher than any seen over the past 2000 years (Kaufman et al., 2009).
-Temperatures 11 ka were greater than the 20th century mean, but this is probably a strongly forced signal, since summer solar radiation was 9% greater than present (Miller et al.,
+Temperatures 11,000 years ago were greater than the 20th century mean, but this is likely a strongly-forced signal, since summer solar radiation was 9% greater than present (Miller et al., 2010).

-2010).
 Finally, warmer temperatures have been sustained in pan-Arctic land areas where a declining NAO over the past decade ought to have caused cooling (Semenov, 2007; Turner et al., 2007b).
 Since AR4, evidence has also emerged that precipitation has trended upward in most pan-Arctic land areas over the past few decades (e.g., Pavelsky and Smith, 2006; Rawlins et al., 2010), though the evidence remains mixed (e.g., Dai et al., 2009).
-Increasing ETC activity over the Canadian Arctic has also been observed (Section 2.6.4).
+Increasing extratropical cyclone activity over the Canadian Arctic has also been observed (Section 2.6.4).